mathesar-foundation/mathesar-wiki/design/specs/foreign-key-constraints.md

 ## Scenario 4: User Sees a Preview of the Linked Record in a Column With a Foreign Key Constraint Applied

+In most cases, the values displayed within a foreign key column won't serve to identify the associated record.
+A preview of the linked record in a column with a foreign key constraint applied can help the user make this identification.

 ### Scenario 4a: The option for record preview is enabled

-#### Steps for Scenario 4a
+#### Steps for 4a

 - The user opens a table that contains columns with a foreign key constraint applied.
   - The column contains the referenced values for each cell.
 The first five fields are displayed.
     - The displayed fields are presented as concatenated values.
 Visual contrast is created between the field name and its corresponding value to be easier to read.
-    - When clicked, the column displays a dropdown containing a pre-filtered list.
-The visible list items correspond to the linked record.
+    - When clicked, the field displays the [record selector](#record-selector) component containing a pre-filtered list.
+A single matching item is displayed.

 ### Scenario 4b: The option for record preview is disabled

+- The user opens a table that has columns with a foreign key constraint applied.
+  - The column contains the primary key value for the referenced column only.
+  - When clicked, the field displays the [record selector](#record-selector) component containing a pre-filtered list.
+A single matching item is displayed.

-#### Steps for Scenario 4b
+#### Steps for 4b

 ## Scenario 5: User Edits the Values of a Column With a Foreign Key Constraint Applied

+Linked records can be changed or removed according to the user's preference.
+Since values are references to records in other tables, users must understand that changes to references don't affect the original records.
+However, changes to the values of records in the referenced table do.

+### Scenario 5a: The field has an existing value

+#### Steps for 5a

-- The user opens a table that contains columns with a foreign key constraint applied.
+- The user opens a table that has columns with a foreign key constraint applied.
   - The column contains the referenced values for each cell.
-    - When clicked, a pre-filtered list is displayed.
+  - When clicked, a pre-filtered list is displayed inside the [record selector](#record-selector) component.
 The dropdown includes a search input, that if modified, will show other matching records.
 Clicking on any of those records will close the dropdown and replace the existing one.
   - Note that in the case of multi-column foreign key constraints, the system could modify additional fields.

-### The field is empty
+### Scenario 5b: The field is empty

+#### Steps for 5b

+- The user opens a table that has columns with a foreign key constraint applied.
-### The field contains a value
+  - The column contains no values.
+  - When clicked, a list of records is displayed inside the [record selector](#record-selector) component.
+The list shows the first 50 records.
+  - An text input field is available within the dropdown to filter the records based on partial or complete value matches.
+As the user types in a value, the list narrows down the records.
+The system can search only the first five fields.
+Search across all types is supported.
+  - If there's a single match for the entered value, it should become highlighted, allowing the user to confirm the selection.

 ## Components

+### Record Selector

 ### Table Selector

+### Record Preview